buildbot/buildbot/master/docs/developer/stats-service.rst

    A base class for all Capture classes that deal with build times (start/end/duration).
    Not to be used directly.
-   Initialized with:
+   It's initialized with:

-   ``builder_name``
+   .. py:attribute:: builder_name

      (str) The name of builder whose times are to be recorded.

-   ``callback``
+   .. py:attribute:: callback

-     The callback function that is used by subclass of this class to post-process data before formatting it and sending it to the appropriate storage backends.
+     The callback function that is used by a subclass of this class to post-process data before formatting it and sending it to the appropriate storage backends.
      A default callback is provided for this.
      Each subclass must provide a default callback that is used in initialization of this class should the user not provide a callback.